sugayu/tokult/docs_src/gettingstarted.rst

 Preparing Data
 ==============

-The test data are provided in this url: https://github.com/sugayu/tokult/tree/dev/tutorial.
+The tutorial data are provided in this url: https://github.com/sugayu/tokult/tree/dev/tutorial.
 Download the data and put them on a directory to work in.
 You can download the data from the terminal with: